opentripplanner/OpenTripPlanner/docs/RouterConfiguration.md

 The constant minimum number of minutes for a raptor-search-window.

-Use a value between 20 to 180 minutes in a normal deployment.
+Use a value between 20 and 180 minutes in a normal deployment.

 <h3 id="transit_dynamicSearchWindow_stepMinutes">stepMinutes</h3>